 How can you pay for your Madrid taxi ride?

-Nowadays all taxis accept cards and other payment methods (e.g. Apple Pay).
+Nowadays all taxis accept cards and other payment methods (e.g. your travel debit card, Apple Pay).

 If you intend to pay with cash, taxi drivers are only required to make change for 20€ bills and smaller.
 So make sure you have small bills!